David Hutchinson (physicist): Biography

 Born in England in 1969, Hutchinson completed a BSc at the University of Exeter, UK, and received a PhD degree there in 1994 in the area of theoretical physics.
-He also holds a PGDip(Arts) in Philosophy from the University of Otago.
+Whilst at Exeter he was awarded half colours in 1992 for "excellence in student sport".
+He also holds a PGDip (Arts) in philosophy from the University of Otago.

 He moved to New Zealand in 2000, and became a full citizen in February 2015.
+Hutchinson is currently chair of the board at Otago Museum, and was a departmental science advisor for New Zealand's Ministry of Business, Innovation and Employment from 2021 - 2024.

 Academic career

 Hutchinson held postdoctoral research fellowships at Dublin City University, Ireland, and then at Queen's University at Kingston, Ontario.
-He was Lecturer in Physics at Somerville College, University of Oxford in the UK from 1997 to 2000.
+He was lecturer in physics at Somerville College, University of Oxford in the UK from 1997 to 2000.
 After visiting the University of Otago, Dunedin, New Zealand during a Royal Society of London Study Visit in 1998, he moved to Dunedin in 2000 to take up a lectureship position at the university.
 He was promoted to senior lecturer in 2003, then associate professor, and in February 2015 became a full professor.
 In 2004 he was the first recipient of Otago University's Rowheath Trust Award and Carl Smith Medal, for outstanding research performance by an early-career researcher.
 He attended the annual World Economic Forum "Meeting of New Champions" in Tianjin (2008) and Dalian (2009), selected as "one of the world's 60 outstanding young scientists"; the attendees went on to form the Global Young Academy in Berlin in 2010, of which Hutchinson is an alumnus.

-Hutchinson was a member of the Jack Dodd Centre for Quantum Technology at Otago's Department of Physics, and served as the Director from 2010 to 2015, except for a period in 2012 when he was a visiting professor at the Centre for Quantum Technologies at the National University of Singapore.
-On 1 January 2015 he became director of the newly-founded Dodd-Walls Centre for Photonic and Quantum Technologies, a Centre of Research Excellence (CoRE).
+Hutchinson was a member of the Jack Dodd Centre for Quantum Technology at Otago's Department of Physics, and served as the director from 2010 to 2015, except for a period in 2012 when he was a visiting professor at the Centre for Quantum Technologies at the National University of Singapore.
+In 2018 Hutchinson was visiting fellow at Merton College at the University of Oxford, an opportunity given to just a handful of educators around the world per year.

+On 1 January 2015 he became director of the newly founded Dodd-Walls Centre for Photonic and Quantum Technologies, a Centre of Research Excellence (CoRE).
 Hosted by the University of Otago, the Dodd-Walls centre is composed of approximately 200 researchers and students from six New Zealand universities: Otago University, the University of Auckland, Victoria University of Wellington, AUT, Massey University, and the University of Canterbury.